Decoupling Capacitor Calculations: What Size Should You Use For Digital ICs?

 In the above list, only the first method is "simple" and can give you a baseline estimate of the total charge you would need to store in your bank of capacitors based on the minimum time required for it to deliver that charge.
 If you are decoupling a digital circuit that has a faster switching speed, then you will want to choose a capacitor with an equivalent damping constant that critically damps or slightly overdamps the circuit in order to suppress ringing during discharge.
-As long as the discharge rate is shorter than the switching time, then the decoupling capacitor will be able to quickly compensate for voltage fluctuations.
+As long as the discharge rate is shorter than the switching time, then the decoupling cap will be able to quickly compensate for voltage fluctuations.

-The simplest way to estimate the total decoupling capacitance is to consider the maximum amount of charge that needs to be delivered to the IC, how fast it should be delivered to the IC, and the size of the voltage fluctuation to be compensated.
+The simplest way to estimate the total capacitance is to consider the maximum amount of charge that needs to be delivered to a capacitor IC, how fast it should be delivered to the IC, and the size of the voltage fluctuation to be compensated.
 Since most loads are capacitive, you can relate the current that reaches the load to the rate at which the voltage of the signal changes from OFF to ON (or vice versa):

 Note that you could apply a similar technique to a purely resistive or inductive load.
-Let's look at a capacitive load on a digital IC with multiple switching outputs.
+Let's look at a capacitive load on a digital IC with multiple switching outputs using this formula as our decoupling capacitor calculator.

 The best way to show how to use this equation for a capacitive load is with an example.
-Suppose you have a digital IC with 12 outputs, where each output signal is 5 V with 6 ns rise time.
+Suppose you have a digital capacitor IC with 12 outputs, where each output signal is 5 V with 6 ns rise time.
 Each output drives a load with 50 pF load capacitance.
 If you approximate the rise time of the signal as being linear, then the derivative in the above equation can be written as dV = 5 V, and dt = 6 ns.
 Therefore, the current required per output is:

 Current per output from our example IC